 The view is better from the Tibet side.

-The Tibetan plateau on the Tibet side of Mount Everest is higher in elevation, and better infrastructure makes Everest on the Tibet side much assessable.
-Therefore, the view is much better as compared to the Nepal side.
-Mount Everest view is one of the top 20 things to do in Tibet.
-All the significant tours in Tibet go to the Everest Basecamp in Tibet.
+The Tibetan plateau on the Tibet side of Mount Everest is higher in elevation, and better infrastructure makes Everest on the Tibet side much more accessible.
+Therefore, the view is much better than the Nepal side.
+Viewing Mount Everest is one of the top 20 things to do in Tibet.
+All significant tours in Tibet visit the Everest Base Camp.
 Check here for the list of Tours to Mount Everest Basecamp in Tibet.

 Conclusion

-Above are some of the best and amazing facts about Mount Everest, which we can find online.
-Yet this mother of all the mountains has lots of other incredible points.
-So if you know some facts about Everest, Please do share your thought here.
+Above are some of the best and most amazing facts about Mount Everest that can be found online.
+Yet, this mother of all mountains has many other incredible points.
+If you know some facts about Everest, please share your thoughts here.

-If you want to have any Tibet travel Information will be more than happy to answer all your queries even if you are not taking service from us.
-So would you please write to us at info@itibettravel.com?
+If you want to obtain any Tibet travel Information, we will be more than happy to answer all your queries, even if you are not taking our services.
+So please write to us at info@itibettravel.com.